francoisdtm/francois.dautreme.fr/content/blog/tradingbot-trading-basis/index.md

 ### Leverage

-A leverage is a ratio between the amount of money of a position and the amount of money you use to trade.
-It means, that if you have a position of 25 BTC and you use 1 BTC to trade, you will have a leverage of 25x.
+A leverage is a ratio between the value of a position and the amount of money you actually use to place it.
+For example, a leverage of 25x means that you only trade 1 BTC for a position of 25 BTC.

-It allows you to trade more money than you have in your account to increase your profits.
+Leverage allows you to trade more money than what you have in your account to increase your profits.
 However, it also means that you will lose more money if the market goes down.

+> :light_bulb: You need to make sure your exchange supports trading with
+> leverage.

 Liquidation can occur when the market falls and the amount of money you place for your position does not cover the loss.
-You will lose your position, leading to a full loss of your equity.
+You will lose your position, leading to a full loss of your money.

 ### What is a trading bot exactly?